 But how do you write a novel?
 How do you make the jump from fiddling with words, putting them in order, maybe even writing some poetry or short stories, to building a salable story, developing characters and plots, writing hundreds of pages of coherent prose that will be worthy of a cover?

 I've been thinking about this lately.
 (As usual, I've been exposed to something new and I'm making sense of it, in my way.)
-The first was Stephen King's ON WRITING, so highly recommended by Mr. Guyot some weeks back.
+The first was Stephen King's ON WRITING, so highly recommended by Mr. Guyot.
 The second was a comment made by Julia Spencer-Fleming.
 Both of these fantastic authors obviously have THE SECRET figured out, and do a great job explaining it.

 Julia was speaking to our local chapter of Sisters in Crime and was being grilled by the audience, made up of mostly writers that night.
 The inevitable question of where do you get your ideas was put forth, and I settled back, fascinated, as I always am, to hear the answer.
 No doubt you've noticed that no two authors can give you the same answer.
 Some dream, some plot, some are struck by things they see on their morning walk, some just have wild, creative minds.
 It wasn't the idea answer that captured my attention, it was what she followed with.
 The ooga-ooga.

 We all have ideas.
 We all have the facilities to turn those ideas into stories.
 But HOW do we do it?

 Yes, yes, we sit at the computer and write them down.
 We're disciplined, and work hard.
 We know the rules, we understand the grammar and punctuation, know how to spell and use dialogue tags.

 But can we really explain HOW we turn that knowledge into a novel?